AI-4-atmosphere-remote-sensing/satellite_collocation/examples/RESTFull API Gateway with Lambda-configuration.md

 ![text-here](./APIGateway_Images_dev/14.png)

 You will see if there are any policies attached to this role or you will see at least one role with **BasicExecutionRole**.
 Please note, the list of policies you can see in the following image are required for this task.
-So please add your policies as required by following the next step.
+To attach a policy to to your role, click **Add Permissions** dropdown and select **Attach Policies**

 ![text-here](./APIGateway_Images_dev/15.png)

-To attach a policy to to your role, click **Add Permissions** dropdown and select **Attach Policies**

-![text-here](./APIGateway_Images_dev/16.png)

 Here you can type full policy name or a part of it (correcly) and hit return in your keyboard to display the policy.
 Select the policy (check box) and click **Attach Policies**.
+By the end of this, you are done with Lambda function creation and attachment of policies.

+![text-here](./APIGateway_Images_dev/16.png)

+***Optionally*** if you want to see the logs of your execution in cloudwatch you can click **Monitor** from the Menu and click **View logs in CloudWatch**.

 ![text-here](./APIGateway_Images_dev/17.png)

-This is how you can add all the policies you need.
-You can find on aws what types of policies you need for your services.
-Here are some list of polocies we used to communicate between the required services.
+ It will take you to a new window with all logs by date and time (no screenshots provided)

 ![text-here](./APIGateway_Images_dev/18.png)